mathiasjepsen/PythonFinalProject/README.md

 4- Provide the description of the playlist you want to create (optional)

 You will see that a Browser page will open, do not touch it, it will be closed when we have retrieved all the necessary information.
+You will also see a progress bar regarding the "scrapping" of the youtube playlist.
+Remember, that your authentification Token needs to be valid during the entire process.